python-attrs/attrs/docs/examples.md

 Though using string names directly is convenient, mistyping attribute names will silently do the wrong thing and neither Python nor your type checker can help you.
 {func}`attrs.fields()` will raise an `AttributeError` when the field doesn't exist while literal string names won't.
 Using {func}`attrs.fields()` to get attributes is worth being recommended in most cases.
+String names match all fields with that name, while fields returned from {func}`attrs.fields()` only match that exact class's field.

 ```{doctest}
 >>> asdict(